CloudLabsAI-Azure/AVW-SAP-on-Azure/Sap-on-AzureV2/Implementors/07-power-automate.md

 # Exercise 7: Create a workflow to export the PowerBI Sales report and Share it to Teams

-# Exercise 6: Create a workflow to export the PowerBI Sales report and Share it to Teams

 ## Overview

 Power Automate is a tool that helps users create workflows between desired applications to synchronize files, get notifications, and collect data.
 This intelligent cloud-based solution uses triggers and actions to create chain reactions within a workflow so that repetitive, manual, and time-consuming tasks are accomplished without human intervention.